weslley182/MoviesAPI/README.md

 # MoviesAPI

-## On Windows:
+## On Windows and Linux:

- - Visual Studio 2022 Community
+ - Visual Studio 2022 Community Or VS Code
  - Sqlite3
  - SDK .Net 6